 The aggregated and depersonalised information collected from the survey will be collated in an annual report, which will provide valuable feedback on why staff are leaving, and what they thought about their experience at Otago.

 All staff who resign from the University of Otago will, on receipt of their resignation by Human Resources, be offered the opportunity to have an exit interview.
 Exit interviews are usually conducted with an HR representative.
 The interview is tailored to the individual and typically the following topics are covered:

 If you wish to have an exit interview, please email firstname.lastname@example.org

 Departmental Exit Procedure Checklist

 All staff who resign or retire from their position should complete the Exit Checklist in conjunction with their department.

 The University Club Inc – something for retirees

 Many retirees want to keep a relationship with others from the University after they retire.
 One way is to join the University Club.

-The University Club meets at the Mercure Leisure Lodge, Duke Street, Dunedin from 12.10pm every Friday (except Public Holidays) between mid-February and early December, with weekly speakers on a wide variety of topics.
+The University Club meets at the Heritage Leisure Lodge, Duke Street, Dunedin at 10:30am every second Friday (except Good Friday and Public Holidays) between mid-February and early December, with weekly speakers on a wide variety of topics.
 The speakers for the year can be found on the web page below.
 The weekly meal costs $18.00 (main, dessert and tea/coffee).

 All contact and other details for the club are on their web page at www.universityclub.org.nz

 It is a no-obligations club and people come and go as they wish, with no requirement to attend every week – and you can bring friends and family as guests.